-In the short term there are two ways of dealing with the problem of ${\tt unemployment}$.
+- 14300 In the short term there are two ways of dealing with the problem of unemployment. - 14301 As to the provision of security, one of the most important functions of the National Income Scheme (see SOCIAL WELFARE) will be to allow both hours of work and rates of pay to become completely flexible, rendering the very word "unemployed" obsolete.
+The recipient can take part-time or low-paid work (which might not otherwise be feasible for the employer) or find work for himself, without loss of benefit.

-- 3.1 As to the provision of security, one of the most important functions of the National Income Scheme (see SOCIAL WELFARE) will be to allow both hours of work and rates of pay to become completely flexible, rendering the very word "unemployed" obsolete.
-The recipient can take part-time or low-paid work (which might not otherwise be feasible for the employer) or find work for himself, without loss of benefit. - 3.2 Work sharing instead of partial lay-offs of the labour force should be encouraged in areas where the unemployment problem is acute, leading ultimately to all workers having a permanently much reduced working week and flexible hours.
+14302 Work sharing instead of partial lay-offs of the labour force should be encouraged, leading ultimately to all workers having a permanently much reduced working week and flexible hours.